Giovanni Maria Angioy: The ideas of the French Revolution

 On the façade of the City Hall of Bono, Sardinia, an inscription says: "To Giovanni Maria Angioy, who inspired by the 1789 Revolution started the Sardinian crusade against the feudal yoke."
 The ideas of the French Revolution reached Sardinia and had an influence on many intellectuals, despite limited means of communication.
-Giovanni Maria Angioy had read many French texts, which were a catalyst for sparking his revolutionary views.
+Angioy had read many French texts, which were a catalyst for sparking his revolutionary views.
 The spread of the French revolutionary theories was also favored by the fact that Jean Paul Marat, one of the leading figures of the French Revolution had Sardinian ancestry.

 Anti-Feudal revolts

 Sardinia was at the time ruled by the House of Savoy.
 The House of Savoy was granted control of the Kingdom of Sardinia in 1718 with the Treaty of London that followed the War of the Spanish Succession: although assuming the role of King of Sardinia with this treaty, Victor Amadeus II of Savoy moved the capital of the Kingdom to Turin in mainland Italy where the parliament was also based: the parliament and government of the Kingdom was composed exclusively of men from the mainland.
 Similarly to other colonial domains, Sardinia was governed by a viceroy appointed by the king and only men from the mainland were appointed in the main roles of the Sardinian administration, excluding native Sardinians from any active role in government.
 After receiving the title of King of Sardinia Victor Amadeus II of Savoy sent his lieutenant, Baron de Saint-Rémy, to assume the role of viceroy of Sardinia.

 The new viceroy asked the Sardinian parliament, the "Stamenti", to swear to observe the laws and privileges of the nobility that had been granted by the Spanish governments that ruled the Kingdom of Sardinia before the Savoy.
 The acceptance of long-standing laws and privileges by the Sardinian parliament also implied the continuation of the feudal system that had been introduced by the Spanish with the conquest of Sardinia in the 15th century.
 This was particularly controversial because in many other regions of Europe feudalism had disappeared well before the 18th century.

 Feudalism had an extremely negative influence on the economy and social structure of Sardinia.
 It penalised the main economic activity in Sardinia, agriculture.
 At that time, in fact, the island was divided into fiefdoms and domains under the rule of the nobility.
 In these domains, taxes for farmers were very high, and annuities were due to the archbishops of Cagliari and Oristano, as well as those due to the major landowners like the Marquis Alagon of Villasor, the Marquis of Thiesi and many others.
 Only seven cities (Castelsardo, Sassari, Alghero, Bosa, Oristano, Iglesias and Cagliari) were exempted from paying feudal duties (a tradition established by the Spaniards, who granted these towns to be ruled directly by the King and not by the nobility).